catalexandre/4-Bit-Processor/README.md

 NOTE: Please refer to any official documentation for the pin-out diagram of each component

-Below is every component used and their use in the computer
+Below is every component in the computer and the integrated circuits they are composed of

 #### Timing signal generator (TSG)
 555 Timer - clock<br>
 74LS164 SIPO shift register - timing signal generator<br>